Transcript of academic work

 FERPA directory information opt-out

-If you do not want the university to disclose directory information from your education records without your prior written consent, you must complete a form and return it to the Registrar’s office (1st Floor, McDonough Hall).
+If you do not want the university to disclose directory information from your education records without your prior written consent, you must complete a FERPA Directory Information Opt-out form and return it to the Registrar’s office (1st Floor, McDonough Hall).
 Your information will not be released from the time we receive your form until the request is rescinded.
 If directory information is released prior to receiving your opt-out request, the university may not be able to stop the use of your information.
-Therefore, it is recommended that you file the opt-out form at registration.
-Please complete the FERPA Directory Information Opt-Out form (available in the Registrar’s office) if you do not wish to have your directory information disclosed to third parties.
 Upon receipt, your request will remain in effect until such time as you tell the Registrar’s office that you no longer wish to keep your information private.
 Prior to filing your request, please consider all the consequences of opting out.
 For example, if you tell the Registrar’s office not to disclose your directory information to third parties, they will not share your information with anyone (except persons who have a right to see your information under the law), including persons or agencies offering jobs and educational benefits such as scholarships and discounts; media sources; companies that manufacture class rings and publish yearbooks, etc. Also note that if you have requested that the Registrar’s office not disclose your directory information, but you would like to have your name appear in the University commencement program, you must provide signed written consent prior to that time.